Aubameyang keeps Arsenal waiting on contract update after netting Community Shield match winner | Goal.com

 Getty Images

-Pierre-Emerick Aubameyang remains non-committal on a contract extension at Arsenal, with the Gabonese striker once again seeking to avoid questions on his future after netting a match-winning goal in the Community Shield.
+Pierre-Emerick Aubameyang remains non-committal on a contract extension at Arsenal, with the Gabonese striker once again seeking to avoid questions on his future after netting a match-winning penalty in the Community Shield.

 He told BT Sport when informed that all of the club’s supporters are waiting on an update: “Yeah I know.
 We're going to see in these [coming] days.
 Today we take the trophy.”